 Along with adaptation, “mitigation of climate change” is the IPCC’s goal for the GHG crisis.
 It was therefore used in the titles of the reports delivered by Working Group III (WG3) for AR4 and AR5.

 This phrase is unacceptable for two reasons.
 First, “mitigation” and “climate change” are so poorly defined that it denotes only a vague aspiration rather than a precise objective.
 Second, “mitigation” is too narrow.
-It refers to the linear aspects of the GHG crisis, which can be addressed by reducing sources and enhancing sinks, but excludes the non-linear aspects – tipping points and PONRs – that require aggressive geoengineering methods.
+It refers to the linear aspects of the GHG crisis, which can be addressed by reducing sources and enhancing sinks, but it excludes the non-linear aspects – tipping points and PONRs – that require aggressive geoengineering methods.
 The IPCC must adopt a goal that recognizes both crisis categories, and must reflect this in the WG3 report title for AR6.

 #10: Exclude economists from significant AR6 roles